VirusTotal/vt-ida-plugin/README.md

 The CodeInsight Notebook is a powerful feature that lives in its own dockable panel (`View -> Open subviews -> VirusTotal`).

 - **AI-Powered Analysis**: Request an AI-generated summary and detailed description for any function (disassembled or decompiled).
-- **Persistent Workspace**: All analyses are saved in a "notebook."
-This notebook persists across IDA sessions.
+- **Persistent Workspace**: All analyses are saved in a "notebook" that can be loaded again across IDA sessions.
 - **Edit and Refine**: You can edit the AI-generated analysis to correct it or add your own insights.
 - **Automatic Commenting**: Automatically populate IDA's function comments with the analysis summary for all functions in your notebook.
 - **Import/Export**: Share your analysis with colleagues by exporting the notebook to a JSON file, or import one to get up to speed on a shared binary.